KatayR/Flutter-Dead-Code-Finder/README.md

 https://github.com/KatayR/Flutter-Dead-Code-Finder

-Q:Why not just enable dead_code: error in analysis_options.yaml?
+Q:Why not just enable `dead_code: error` in `analysis_options.yaml`?
 Wouldn’t that be easier?
 What advantage does your tool have over that?
 A: `dead_code` in `analysis_options.yaml` only marks unreachable code (like after a return/throw).
 It doesn’t detect unreferenced methods, fields, or variables scattered in the project.
 My extension scans the whole codebase and catches those, even if the analyzer doesn’t warn in `Problems.

 ## ⚠️ Important Notice